Possession and Transport of Exotic Aquatic Species

 A person leaving one of these waters that travels on a public roadway via the most direct route to another access point located on the same body of water would not be required to drain or empty water.

 It is unlawful to transport live, non-game fishes from the Red River below Lake Texoma downstream to the Arkansas border, Big Cypress Bayou downstream of Ferrell’s Bridge Dam on Lake O’ the Pines (including the Texas waters of Caddo Lake), and the Sulphur River downstream of the Lake Wright Patman dam.
-Collection and use of nongame fishes for bait on these water bodies is legal.
+Nongame fishes collected from these waters may be used as live bait on these water bodies only.